-In this period of uncertainty, anxiety and lockdown, our relationship to home - both the physical place and the emotional heart - has become more acute, more poignant.
-The impact of Coronavirus has exposed deep social inequality and fractured communities, making the situation for those who have lived through the trauma and disruption of displacement even more challenging.
+In this period of uncertainty, anxiety, and lockdowns, our relationship to home - both the physical place and the emotional heart - has become more acute, more poignant.
+The impact of Coronavirus has exposed fractured communities and deep social inequality, making life for those who have experienced the trauma of displacement even more difficult.

 Direct Provision was established in Ireland in 2000 to accommodate people temporarily - in theory for no more than six months - whilst their asylum claim was processed.
 The reality is that many displaced people have been trapped in the system for far longer - housed in cramped, shared rooms, with very little privacy, their daily lives subject to endless restrictions.
 Not knowing how long they will have to wait for the outcome of their asylum application adds to the stress of having virtually no autonomy and very limited financial means.
 In June 2019 there were over 7,000 men, women, and children in Direct Provision across Ireland.